manatlan/guy/wiki/howto_build_exe_windows.md

 ```

 Notes:
+    - your exe will be bigger (60mo min)
     - `noupx` : because, with upx it gives me errors ;-)
     - `onefile` : to embed all needed runtime files.
     - `noconsole` : like you want ...